commonspider/mathesarpy/README.md

 # Mathesarpy
-Python bindings for the Mathesar API.
+Unofficial python bindings for the Mathesar API.

 ## Installation
 ```